West India Gherkin Cucumber (Heirloom, 65 days)

-Germ 6-10 days Heirloom 1793 Although this variety has been sold in the US since the early 1800’s, we suspect it will appear unique to most home gardeners.
+The West India Gherkin Cucumber is a 1793 Heirloom.
+Although this variety has been sold in the US since the early 1800’s, we suspect it will appear unique to most home gardeners.
 The leaves don’t resemble cucumber leaves at all; they look like watermelon leaves.
 Vines are long and bear multitudes of small oval fruit which are exceptionally spiny.
-Used for unusual and good tasting pickles, they will also add a bit of a surprise to a salad.
-25 seeds
+Used for unusual and good tasting pickles, the West India Gherkin Cucumber will also add a bit of a surprise to a salad.

-Tips: The West India Gherkin Cucumber should be planted in fertile soil amended with compost.
-Mulch and keep well watered.
-Trellising the vines allows for good air circulation and takes less space than hills and provides shade for heat sensitive crops like lettuce.
+Tips: The West India Gherkin Cucumber should be planted in fertile soil, amended with compost or well rotted manure and kept well watered.
+Trellising the vines allows for good air circulation, takes up less space and provides shade for heat sensitive crops like lettuce.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.